AahanKotian/-MNIST-Dimensionality-Reduction/README.md

 # -MNIST-Dimensionality-Reduction
-I will work with the famous MNIST dataset, which is a set of images of handwritten digits https://en.wikipedia.org/wiki/MNIST_database.

-Handwritten Digit Recognition:
-This project aims to classify images of handwritten digits from 0-9 using the popular MNIST dataset and a multi-layer perceptron neural network model.

-The Dataset:
-The MNIST dataset contains 60,000 training images and 10,000 test images of handwritten digits.
-Each image is 28x28 pixels in size and labeled with the correct digit class from 0-9.
+This experiment aims to analyze the effect of various dimensionality reduction techniques on the classification of handwritten digits from the MNIST dataset using a Random Forest model.
+First, a Random Forest will be trained on the original MNIST data to serve as a baseline.
+Principal Component Analysis (PCA) will then be used to reduce the dimensionality of the features, and the Random Forest will be retrained on this reduced dataset to compare performance.
+Additionally, the nonlinear techniques t-Distributed Stochastic Neighbor Embedding (t-SNE) and Locally Linear Embedding (LLE) will be applied for dimensionality reduction and visualization.
+Comparing the classification results on the original versus reduced data processed with PCA, t-SNE, and LLE will provide insights into how these dimensionality reduction methods impact model performance.